 Articles about Birding Basics for New Birders

 If you’re looking for information on beginning birding or tips on how to start or learn more, check out these articles.

 - Binoculars and Beyond: Nine Tips for Beginning Bird Watchers: This article, written by the Cornell Lab of Ornithology covers the equipment and tools you’ll need to bird watch.

-- Birding for beginners: This article by Wildbirds.com provides some hints on how to increase your birding skills.
-It’s a good list with some additional resources.
+- Birding for beginners: These articles provide hints on how to increase your birding skills.

 - Tips for Bird ID: This article was written by the Cornell Lab and provides some beginning birding tips for identifying birds.